-Arepas con queso are savory, cheese filled corn cakes cooked on a griddle.
-This South American treat is delicious with any meal!
+An arepa con queso is a savory, cheese filled corn cake cooked on a griddle.
+This South American (from Colombian or El Salvadorian) treat is delicious with any meal!

 You do need some specific ingredients for this recipe.
 Please note – specific ingredients that might be new to you doesn’t necessarily mean scary and crazy and hard to find.
 It just means new.

-- Precooked White Cornmeal.
-This is different from just regular cornmeal, it needs to be precooked cornmeal that is dehydrated.
-It is often called “masarepa” or “harina precocida” or “masa al instante”.
+- Precooked White Cornmeal (Masa)- This is different from just regular cornmeal, it needs to be precooked cornmeal that is dehydrated.
+It is often called “masa”, “masarepa”, “harina precocida” or “masa al instante”.
 Seeing words on the packaging that include precooked or instant are clues that you have the right thing.
-Don’t confuse it with “masa harina”, which is a different type of cornmeal you use to make tamales.
-They are different types of cornmeal that are made with different processes and have different textures and tastes.
-Make sure you get the right kind, you can’t substitute here!
-Popular brands are Goya or P.A.N.

 - Soft Melting Cheese – You will use shredded cheese both in the dough of the arepa but also to stuff in the middle.
-You can use mozzarella or a “mexican blend” of melting cheeses that are sold pre-shredded in the grocery store.
-Mozzarella is also an acceptable replacement.
+You can use mozzarella cheese or a “Mexican blend” of melting cheeses that are sold pre-shredded in the grocery store.
+I’m not usually a fan of pre-shredded cheese, but if you need to grab it, I understand.
+Oddly, mozzarella, an Italian cheese, is often the one used in South America because it is so melty.

-- Butter – You will use melted butter in the recipe to make the dough, but you also need some butter to grease the skillet with for cooking.
-Unsalted butter works best here.
+- Butter – You will use melted butter in the recipe to make the dough, but you also need a little bit of butter to grease the skillet with for cooking.
+Unsalted butter works best here because the cheeses are salty.

 - Warm water – Warm tap water will help you make the dough.